The Biosciences and Global Food Security

 Crops use solar energy, water and nutrients to grow, but how do scientists and managers overcome the limits to this growth?
 In this module you’ll gain a comprehensive understanding of plant physiology with an applied context – right the way from the molecular level to the field.
 You’ll cover major crop species in the UK and worldwide and examine the physiological basis of resource capture and utilisation in crop growth and development.
 You’ll explore limitations to resource capture by crops and how growers overcome these, in relation to integrated crop management.
 You’ll also learn about the physical aspects of the plant environment incorporating the key processes of photosynthesis, respiration, uptake and transpiration of water, and the uptake of mineral nutrients.
 You’ll have a mix of lectures and practical laboratory sessions to apply your learning.

-Crop Management Challenge
+Enterprise Management Challenge

 In this module you will develop and consolidate your professional competencies and abilities as a bioscientist.
 You’ll improve your core professional skills in the scientific method, experimentation, data analysis and measurement techniques that enable you carry out scientifically-sound research in animal, crop or management science.
 You’ll also cover discipline-specific topics.
 There will be a mix of lectures, workshops and group activity sessions for you to work on your skills.